Administrative Staff:

 Arianna G. (she/her) English & Advertising

-August is a PhD Candidate in the Department of Anthropology.
-Their ethnographic work is about human-canid relationships in the context of wild animal sanctuaries, and the ethics of captivity and interspecies communication.
+August is a PhD Candidate in Anthropology.
+Their ethnographic work examines multispecies communities at wild animal sanctuaries, and the ethics of captivity and interspecies care.
 August holds BAs in Philosophy and Sociology and a Graduate Minor in American Indian and Indigenous Studies.
-Though his research interests are rooted in the social sciences and humanities, his writing practice is highly interdisciplinary, drawing from ethology, biology and the natural sciences.
+Their writing practice is highly interdisciplinary, drawing from literary criticism, ethology, zoology and other natural sciences.
 Prior to graduate study, they worked in the labor movement and nonprofit world, which also gave them experience in technical and grant writing.
-Language(s): English, Spanish
+August particularly enjoys consulting with, and learning from, writers with disabilities and neurodivergent writers.
+Language(s): English, Spanish (academic)

 Ekangika M. (she/her) Neuroscience and Political Science

-I am a sophomore majoring in Neuroscience with a minor in Political Science.
-I have experience writing for the Undergraduate Neuroscience Journal and with research-based writing in the sciences and humanities.
-I’m eager to work with you at any stage of the writing process and love reading and learning about different genres.
-I am always happy to listen to your ideas and look forward to helping you achieve your writing goals!
+I am a junior majoring in Neuroscience with a minor in Political Science.
+I have experience with research-based writing in the sciences and the humanities and enjoy engaging with diverse genres and disciplines.
+I’m eager to work with you at any stage of the writing process.
+Whether you’re drafting a personal statement, developing a research paper, or exploring a new idea, I am always happy to listen and look forward to helping you achieve your writing goals!
 Language(s): English

 Gabriella H. (they/them) English, MFA in Creative Writing

 I am an MFA candidate in Creative Writing, specializing in fiction.
-I have previous experience supporting writers and researchers as a teacher of RHET 105 here at UIUC.
-My personal writing experience involves not only creative work, but also extensive work in multimodal forms (including social media), literary criticism, persuasive essays, anthropological research, healthcare communications, and other standard professional communications.
+I have previous experience supporting writers and researchers as a teacher of RHET 105, CW 104, and CW 200 here at UIUC.
+My writing experience involves not only creative work, but also extensive work with multimodal forms, application materials, and academic writing of all kinds, although I am most familiar with the humanities.
 I believe writing is a process, and I’m here to help you at any step along the way!
-Language(s): English, French (intermediate)
+Language(s): English

 Graciela B. (she/her) History and Latina/o Studies with a minor in Spanish